glygener/glycositeminer/README.md

 ### Step-8: tuning the decision threshold for class prediction
 As described in the paper, these commands given below are used to find optimal threshold on the class probabilities that is suitable for our application.
 The output of the first command is saved in "$DATA_PATH/tuning/tuning.json", and the second command generates a PNG file "$DATA_PATH/tuning/balanced_accuracy.png" and cutoffs file "$DATA_PATH/tuning/cutoff.json" which contains cutoff values to be used when making predictions.

+The reported cutoff values in the manuscript are $\color{red}{0.9471}$ and $\color{red}{0.9669}$ for SVM and MLP respectively.
+The cutoff values you get (in "$DATA_PATH/tuning/cutoff.json") can be slightly different since the tunning interations involve random reshuffling of samples.

 ```
 nohup docker exec -t running_glycositeminer python tuning-step-1.py &
 ```